silviagiadapiol/hangman/README.md

     - Returns: UserForms.
     - Description: Returns all players ordered by victories/losses ratio (with ties broken by the number of victories).

- - **get_game_history**
-    - Path: 'game_history/{urlsafe_game_key}'
-    - Method: GET
-    - Parameters: urlsafe_game_key
-    - Returns: StringMessage with the sequene of guesses and answers of a game
-    - Description: Returns a 'history' of moves for each game.

 ##Models Included:
  - **User**